kavinho/zombie-walker/README.md

  And some events to bubble up and keep containers aware of what is happening.

  However as the grid size grows bigger this approach gets slower and slower.

 ### B

- Another way I could think of , was to create the data structures, and anf play with lists and loops, to get the results.
+Another way I could think of, was to create the data structures, and play with lists and loops and mutiple functions to get the results.
- This would have been probably very fast, but not that readable.
-Given the challenge does not mention any performance preference.
-I decided to go for a third approach.
+While it works, it is not that readable. so decided to try a third  approach.

 ### C (The Chosen):

-Having a minimal set of objects, and work with lists, seems to get the best of both approaches, fast enough, and minimal memory foot print compared to approach one.
+This is based on having a minimal set of models, and working with lists, seems to get the best of both approaches, fast enough, and minimal memory foot-print.
+Within this approach there is a Zombie model, that can move and inspect if it has the same location as creatures.

 ## Application Input
 The input to the application is a json file in the following format:
 ```json